sgoutteb/segmata/README.md

 It is written in Python.

 The main emphasis of Segmata is to automatically perform modifications on .obj file in order to improve the segmentation in terms of:
-- Visual rendereing of layers
+- Visual rendering of layers
 - Inference result on segment (in a future step)

 The .obj modifications are done on individual vertex displacements along normals (loop over all vertex).
 This displacement is limited to XX pixels.